-Stay Well Recognizes Black Seniors for Older Americans Month
+Stay Well Recognized Black Seniors for Older Americans Month

 Senior Citizens Month, now known as Older Americans Month, was deemed a national holiday in 1963 by President John F. Kennedy.